max-acc/arduino-game-console/README.md

 ## Introduction
 The original idea about this project was to play the game **Pong** on an arduino.
 The first problem was how to display the game.
-The easiest solution for this problem was to use an 8x8 one-color LED matrix (I used four LED matrix in a row because I had nothing else lying around), but a future improvement could be to use a RGB matrix (maybe 16x16).
+The easiest solution for this problem was to use an 8x8 one-color LED matrix (I used four LED matrices in a row because I had nothing else lying around), but a future improvement could be to use a RGB matrix (maybe 16x16).

 ## Progress